chadblack/2019ELA/assignments/assignments.md

 Instructions for the *La Otra Conquista* version of this assignment are [here](https://chadblack.net/2019ELA/assignments/la_otra_conquista/).

+For instructions for the Zama version of the assignment, click [here](https://chadblack.net/2019ELA/assignments/zama/).

 ## exam 2 (20%)
 Exam on the second half of the semester.
 This exam is scheduled by the university for **Tuesday, December 10 at 2:45-4:45pm**.